Monopavo/100-days-of-code/log.md

 ### Day 38: 27th November, 2024

-**Today's Progress:** SoC Week 1 - Day 3: An introduction to neural networks, a presentation by Ira Rainey from Microsoft regarding Imposter Syndrome, and a fun exercise to hack into an LLM.
+**Today's Topic:** SoC Week 1 - Day 3: An introduction to neural networks, a presentation by Ira Rainey from Microsoft regarding Imposter Syndrome, and a fun exercise to hack into an LLM.

 **Reflections:** As an introvert, I'm already surprised by my progress; I no longer feel flushed or embarrassed talking to my fantastic teammates, and even my stammering has reduced.
 It just goes to show that adaptation and growth are accelerated with the right stressors and environment.
 The highlight has to be the eye-opening presentation by Ira and achieving a Growth Mindset.

-**Link(s) to work:** N/A

 ---

 ### Day 39: 28th November, 2024

-**Today's Progress:** SoC Week 1 - Day 4:
+**Today's Topic:** SoC Week 1 - Day 4:

 **Reflections:** TBC